sazeda1/Css_prac/README.md

 # Margin Collapse
 Top and bottom margins of elements are sometimes collapsed into a single margin that is equal to the largest of the two margins.
 This does not happen on left and right margins!
 Only top and bottom margins!

+#CSS Padding
+The CSS padding properties are used to generate space around an element's content, inside of any defined borders.

+With CSS, you have full control over the padding.
+There are properties for setting the padding for each side of an element (top, right, bottom, and left).